Walking and Countryside Events

 Another trend in recent years has been the growth of walking festivals which provide an opportunity to meet and walk with new people with a common interest and perhaps start up new friendships.
 These are often organised by partnerships of local tourism authorities and walking groups.
 You can find a list of many of these on our Walking Festivals listing page.

 Here we list walking and countryside events that may be one-off affairs or programmes of regular led walks offered by all sorts of organisations.
-Some are free, others charge a fee and some are charity events.
+Some are free, others charge a fee and some are challenge or charity events.

 If you love group walking, meeting new like-minded people and enjoy good beer and a good pub then a Boots and Beer Weekender might be just the ticket.
 These events take place in beautiful locations in northern England and are organised by Mark Reid, a walking guidebook author and qualified mountain leader with plenty of experience.